segmentio/segment-docs/src/connections/spec/alias.md

 - [Mixpanel](/docs/connections/destinations/catalog/mixpanel#alias)
 - [Vero](/docs/connections/destinations/catalog/vero#alias)

- TODO: ask if these are the only destinations that use it/if it is REQUIRED for any destination to use this method --->
+ TODO: do more research on if this is required anywhere anymore. --->

 ## Syntax